From 5K to Ultra: Scaling Your Training by Distance

 The pillars of ultra training:

-- Intensity work nearly disappears.
-The vast majority of ultra training is done at low aerobic intensity.
+• Intensity work largely disappears.
+Successful ultra-distance athletes typically devote 80-90% or more of training volume to low-intensity running [5][9].
 Your body needs to become extraordinarily efficient at burning fat, and that adaptation comes from volume and duration, not speed.

-- Recovery modeling adapts.
-A hard interval session might require 48 hours of recovery.
-A 5-hour trail run might require 4-5 days.
+• Recovery modeling adapts.
+Research on post-exercise recovery kinetics shows that recovery timescales depend heavily on exercise duration and muscle damage [16].
+A hard interval session may require 48 hours of recovery, while an extended trail run with significant eccentric loading can require several days.
 The platform adjusts planned training load accordingly.

 The Performance Management Chart becomes especially valuable during distance transitions.
-Your CTL needs to be higher for a marathon than a 5K — but it also needs to be built differently.
+Your CL needs to be higher for a marathon than a 5K, but it also needs to be built differently.
 The platform ensures your fitness is built on the right foundation for your target distance, not just accumulated stress from any source.

 Common Mistakes When Moving Up in Distance